Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Hadwiger-Debrunner type results for subsets of Rd

 \begin{definition} Let $S$ be a subset of $\R^d$.
 We call $S$-Helly number and write $h(S)$ the smallest integer $k>0$ such that the following holds:\\ Given a finite family $\F$ of convex sets in $\R^d$, if in every subfamily of $\F$ of size $k$ all sets share a point in $S$, then all sets in $\F$ share a point in $S$.\\ If no such $k$ exists, then $h(S) = \infty$. \end{definition}

-One of the first results concerning $S$-Helly numbers was discovered by Doignon \cite{Doignon1973}, and is the case $S=\Z^d$. \begin{theorem}[Doigon] Let $\F$ be a family of $n\geq 2^d$ convex sets in $\R^d$.
+One of the first results concerning $S$-Helly numbers was discovered by Doignon \cite{Doignon1973}, and is the case $S=\Z^d$. \begin{theorem}[Doignon] Let $\F$ be a family of $n\geq 2^d$ convex sets in $\R^d$.
 If in every subfamily of $\F$ of size $2^d$ all sets share a point in $\Z^d$, then all sets in $\F$ share a point in $\Z^d$. \end{theorem}

 In \cite{Hoffman2006} Hoffman stated a mixed-integer version of this theorem, which generalizes both Helly's theorem and Doignon's version.
-It was later rediscovered and proved in detail by Averkov and Weismantel \cite{Averkov2012}. \begin{theorem}[Mixed-Integer Helly] Let $\F$ be a family of $n\geq 2^d$ convex sets in $\R^d$ and let $k \geq 0$ be an integer.
+It was later rediscovered and proved in detail by Averkov and Weismantel \cite{Averkov2012}. \begin{theorem}[Mixed-Integer Helly] Let $\F$ be a family of $n\geq (d+1)2^k$ convex sets in $\R^{d+k}$, where $d,k\geq 0$ and $d+k \geq 1$.
 If in every subfamily of $\F$ of size $(d+1)2^k$ all sets share a point in $\R^d\times\Z^k$, then all sets in $\F$ share a point in $\R^d\times\Z^k$. \end{theorem}

 Let us show that a corresponding Hadwiger-Debrunner-type theorem holds.